Case Studies

 "Company Values"

-with his family, go to church, and, most of all, have fun in his new job.
+money, to go to church, and, most of all, listen to his new employees.
 How

-is the new GM going to transmit these values to the people at the station?
+is the new GM going to transmit these values to the employees?

 "Community Journalism"